 Now that you know who your audience is, ask their help in writing your change story.
 Involve them early and often.
 How to begin?

 Use your own story to elicit their participation.
 But remember, the most persuasive narratives aren’t always logical.
-Screenwriter Robert McKee in HBR’s “Storytelling That Works” says:
+Screenwriter Robert McKee in HBR’s “Storytelling That Moves People” says:

 Give your stakeholders a reason to believe they should co-create with you.